-As you may have already heard, Single Touch Payroll is here.
+As you may have already heard, Single Touch Payroll is here to stay.
 We recently hosted our annual Get Connected Event and Accounting Consultant, Diane Lucas, presented on the impact of Single Touch Payroll (STP) and what it means for accountants.
 If you’re still a little unclear about STP and what it means for you and your firm, read on.

 What is Single Touch Payroll?

 Single Touch Payroll (STP) is a government initiative designed to streamline business reporting obligations.
 Now when an employer pays their employees under STP the information will be sent directly to the ATO at the time of payroll.
 It is currently in place for businesses with over 20 employees and was brought into effect as of 1 July, 2018.
-Small businesses with less than 20 employees will be required to also use Single Touch Payroll as of 1 July, 2019 (subject to legislation).
+Small businesses with less than 20 employees will be required to also use Single Touch Payroll as of 1 July, 2019.

 What are the changes?